-The twenty sets of images below are offered as a concise summary of major works done since 2005.
-For more in-depth discussions of projects and research please follow the projects and research tabs under the “Art” menu above.
+This page documents my collaborative practice as part of Rakish Light.
+For more in-depth discussions of projects and research please follow the projects and archive tabs in the banner above.

 OO Guide to Sobriety, 2019

-A Letter to My Father and My Unborn Son
+A Letter to My Father and My Unborn Son, 2018

 What did the generation that came of age during the sixties do for an encore?
 Many of the answers seemed to have slipped below the media’s plumb line.
 A Letter to My Father and My Unborn Son, a journal by Aram Saroyan with art by Gailyn Saroyan, takes us to the American bicentennial year, 1976, as the young poet and artist await the arrival of their third child in Bolinas, a small coastal village in rural Northern California.
 Here is the day-to-day journey of a young family—at once intimate, surprising, and funny.